elisechant/react-highcharts-wrapper/README.md

 A React wrapper for building Highcharts components.

-Provides the Highcharts primitive to your application the right way, and then render all of your React Highcharts components with Highchart's config API.
+1. A helper component to wrap chart instantiation

+2. Optionally extend the Highcharts primitive *once* for the whole application

 ## TLDR